HOW YOUR DIET CAN IMPACT YOUR VEIN HEALTH

 Foods to Avoid for Varicose Veins

-Along with the importance of eating the above foods, we want you to know it’s crucial to avoid others.
-Unfortunately, ingesting the wrong foods and substances can cause additional damage to your veins and make matters worse.
+Along with eating more of the foods listed above, we want you to know it’s crucial to limit or avoid certain types of others.
+Ingesting the wrong foods and substances can cause additional damage to your veins and make your symptoms worse.

 Although sodium is an important nutrient, ingesting too much sodium can cause vein damage.
-This is because excess sodium tends to result in fluid retention.
-Fluid retention increases pressure in veins.
+This is because excess sodium tends to result in fluid retention, and fluid retention increases pressure on your veins.

-You should be aware that sodium resides in more places than just your salt shaker.
+You should be aware that sodium resides in more places than just your saltshaker.
 In fact, it can be hidden in surprising sources.
 Be sure to read the nutritional labels on bread, pizza, lunch meats, soup, highly processed foods, and snack foods.
-This will help ensure that you are not inadvertently eating more than you should.
+This will help ensure that you are not unintentionally eating more than you should.

 According to the American Heart Association (AHA), Americans eat around 77 grams of sugar per day.
-However, AHA recommendations are to eat less than 36 grams per day for men and less than 25 grams for women.
+However, these amounts do not include natural sugars found in foods like fruit.
+For added sugar, they recommend consuming less than 36 grams per day for men and less than 25 grams for women.